Rush Bricken: Early life

-Bricked was born in 1951, and was one of five children.
+Bricken was born in 1951, and was one of five children.
 He received a BS from Auburn University in 1973 and later, while working in banking, an MBA from the Vanderbilt University Owen School of Management.

 Career

 Bricken has spent most of his career as a banker, also working as a CPA in the 1990s and early 2000s.
 Since 2010, he has been the CEO of Coffee County Bank in Manchester.
 He has also served as a Coffee County Commissioner since 1988.

 In 2017, Bricken announced he would run for the 47th district of the Tennessee House of Representatives, which was left open after incumbent Judd Matheny announced his campaign for Tennessee's 6th congressional district.
 Bricken narrowly won the Republican primary election over Ronnie Holden and proceeded to win the general election in a landslide over Democrat Mike Winton.
 He was sworn in on January 8, 2019.

+In 2023, Bricken supported a resolution to expel two of three Democratic lawmakers from the legislature for violating decorum rules.
+He voted to expel the two young black men, but not the one white woman.
+The expulsion was widely characterized as unprecedented.